What Is Kidney Disease?

 - decreased sex drive

-- sudden rise in potassium levels (hyperkatemia)
+- sudden rise in potassium levels (hyperkalemia)

-- inflammation of sac around heart—pericarditis
+- inflammation of the pericardium (fluid-filled sac

-Risk Factors for Developing Kidney Disease
+What Are the Risk Factors for Developing

-- high blood pressure
+- have high blood pressure

-- being elderly
+- are elderly

 How Is Kidney Disease Diagnosed?